Peter Schickele: Radio

 As a musical educator he also hosted the classical music educational radio program Schickele Mix, which aired on many public radio stations in the United States (and internationally on Public Radio International).
 The program began in 1992; lack of funding ended the production of new programs by 1999, and rebroadcasts of the existing programs finally ceased in June 2007.
 Only 119 of the 169 programs were in the rebroadcast rotation, because earlier shows contained American Public Radio production IDs rather than ones crediting Public Radio International.
 In March 2006, some of the other "lost episodes" were added back to the rotation, with one notable program remnant of the "Periodic Table of Musics", listing the names of musicians and composers as mythical element names in a format reminiscent of the periodic table.

-Personal life
+Personal life and death

 Schickele married poet Susan Sindall on October 27, 1962.
 Their children, Matt and Karla, are both musicians.
 The two played together in the trio Beekeeper in the 1990s.
 Karla is also an orchestral music composer.

-Schickele's brother David Schickele (1937–1999) was a film director and musician.
+Peter's brother David Schickele (1937–1999) was a film director and musician.

-Peter Schickele died at his home in Bearsville, New York, on January 16, 2024, at the age of 88, due to a series of infections that damaged his health.
+Schickele died at his home in Bearsville, New York, on January 16, 2024, at the age of 88, due to a series of infections that damaged his health.